adion05/J124-Final-Project-/README.md

 __Question Two__: What are the top 5 counties with the most fires in all years? <br>
 Process:
-1. On original page (without having anything selected) go to data and select create pivot table in a new sheet.
+1. On original page (without having anything selected) go to data and select 'create pivot table' in a new sheet.
-2. Set rows as counties.
+2. Set rows as 'counties'.
-3. Set values as archive year.
+3. Set values as 'archive year'.
-4. On values change summarize by to COUNTA.
+4. On values change 'summarize by' to COUNTA.
 5. This will give you the count of every fire for all 7 years for each county.
 6. Copy the pivot table excluding the last line which is the grand total.
-7. On a new sheet paste special -> paste values only or command + shift + v.
+7. On a new sheet right click on to 'paste special' -> 'paste values only' or command + shift + v.
 8. This will paste only the values and not the formatting of the pivot table.
-9. Highlight the 1st row which should be the headers of each column and go to view -> freeze -> 1 row.
+9. Highlight the 1st row which should be the headers of each column and go to 'view' -> 'freeze' -> '1 row'.
 10. From there sort column b or COUNTA of Archive year Z -> A
 11. This will sort both colum's from the highest to lowest which will give you the answer.